 Why is employee engagement important?

-Culture Amp defines employee engagement as the level of connection, motivation, and commitment a person feels for the organization that they work in.
-David explains, “Specifically, we measure engagement in our surveys with five items.
+Culture Amp defines employee engagement as the level of connection, motivation, and commitment a person feels for their organization.
+David explains, “Specifically, we measure engagement in our surveys with five key questions, which we call the Employee Engagement index.
 It's a measure we use to identify those core aspects, and it's more than just employee happiness or employee satisfaction.”

 In the New Tech Benchmark, Culture Amp analyzed data from over 150 companies with responses from over 60,000 employees.
 Out of the questions asked in the engagement survey, there are ten top drivers of engagement.
 David says, “These are the areas that you need to be aware of as an organization because that's where you can improve aspects of your employee's work-life to improve their engagement.”

-Out of the ten top questions driving employee engagement, three relate to communication.
+Three of the ten top questions driving employee engagement relate to communication.
 These include:

 Employees feel happy with their current role relative to what was described to them